Talqa/viz_practice/README.md

 Here I try to create various visualizations in D3.js.

+TODO:
+- refacor code to make more sense
+- add transitions for plot elements / fix enter-update-exit
+- add dropdown menu to select publisher
+- add legend to pick which publishers to display together
+- add hover tool and highlight (data points and their text)

 Notes on running local server:

 To run a server from VS Code (Live Server extension):